Allegheny-Computer-Science-112-S2018/cs112-S2018-practical8-starter/README.md

 Instead of running an experiment, the `WordCount` program reads in a file and then uses a combination of the `Tree` and `HashMap` data structures to analyze the words that are in the file.
-The following output illustrates for the `HashMap` stores and can output the key-value pairs associated with the words and their word-count frequencies.
-Instead of writing code to produce this output, the assignment requires you to add comments to the source code to demonstrate that you understand how the program works.
+The following output illustrates how the specialize type of `HashMap` stores and outputs the key-value pairs associated with the words and their word-count frequencies.
+Instead of asking you to write code to produce this output, the assignment requires you to add comments to the source code to demonstrate that you understand how the program works.

 ```
 Reading and tracking the words in the file ...